Treat all type of Skin Blisters

 Blisters are swollen lumps on the skin that can be caused by friction, burns or pinches.
 They're like small balloons attached to your skin.
 Anyone can have them because they can be caused by illness, as well as daily life activities.

-- 1Wearing tight-fitting shoes all day.Some women are likely very familiar with this particular problem.
+- 1Some women are likely very familiar with this particular problem.
 When your shoes are too tight, the friction of the skin against the shoe material causes it to swell.
-Because there's no air to dry the swelling (while your foot is inside the shoe), it develops a blister.Advertisement
+Because there's no air to dry the swelling (while your foot is inside the shoe), it develops a blister.Wearing tight-fitting shoes all day.Advertisement

 Ways to Treat a Blister

 - 1Use a prescribed burn ointment for burn blisters.
 It is not advisable to use toothpaste or another kind of cream to relieve the burnt skin, especially if it is categorized as a second or third degree.
 If a blister pops and develops into a raw wound, apply a prescribed anti-bacterial topical medicine.
 Make sure to clean the wound with soap and water before applying topical treatment.
 Blisters caused by the sun should be treated the same way.Burns.Advertisement

 - 2Take the individual to a warm room immediately.
 This is applicable for frostbite victims.
 Warm him up wrapping him in blankets or a jacket - whatever you have available.
 The frostbite is usually relieved by immersing the affected area in warm water.
 When a frostbite blister ruptures, it may feel raw and painful.
 It needs to be dressed and bandaged up to avoid infection.Extreme Cold.